mtvz42/Breast_Cancer_Prediction/README.md

 - Extra trees
 - XGBoost

 After an initial Exploratory Data Analysis, the models are tested and saved as pickle files.
-After assessing performance, the predicted data from the best model is analysed.
+Once performance has been assessed, the predicted data from the best model is analysed.